DatBoiLuiskrrt/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.foreach does not return anything it only calls the function on each element in the array .map will also run on every element in the function but .map utitlizes a return value and returns a new array of the same size.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? they are both the same thing they are both functions, except for the fact that methods are functions inside a function.

 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+closure it is a function that is simply calling an elemente outside of its lexical scope so it would simply call for a value that is defined in global scope and uses it
+4. Describe the four rules of the 'this' keyword. window binding: this is simpli just calling the word this without an object on the left side and implicit binding: so basicallly when you call this but with an object to the left this beecomes that object New Binding: I think I am not quite sure but I think this refers to only the constructur function when used Explicit Bidning: this is when call or apply is used

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? basically what the super function does is it calls functions inside a parents objects it inherits them
 ## Project Set up

 Follow these steps to set up and work on your project: